Structural insulated panel: Materials

-SIPs are most commonly made of OSB panels sandwiched around a foam core made of expanded polystyrene (EPS), extruded polystyrene (XPS) or rigid polyurethane foam.
-Other materials can be used in replacement of OSB, such as plywood, pressure-treated plywood for below-grade foundation walls, steel, aluminum, cement board such as Hardiebacker, and even exotic materials like stainless steel, fiber-reinforced plastic, and magnesium oxide.
+SIPs are most commonly made of oriented strand board (OSB) panels sandwiched around a foam core made of expanded polystyrene (EPS), extruded polystyrene (XPS) or rigid polyurethane foam.
+Other materials can be used in replacement of OSB, such as plywood, pressure-treated plywood for below-grade foundation walls, steel, aluminum, cement board such as Hardiebacker, and even exotic materials like stainless steel, fiber-reinforced plastic, and magnesium oxide wallboard.
 Some SIPs use fiber-cement or plywood sheets for the panels, and agricultural fiber, such as wheat straw, for the core.

 The third component in SIPs is the spline or connector piece between SIPs.
 Dimensional lumber is commonly used but creates thermal bridging and lowers insulation values.
-To maintain higher insulation values through the spline, manufacturers use Insulated Lumber, Composite Splines, Mechanical Locks, Overlapping OSB Panels, or other creative methods.
+To maintain higher insulation values through the spline, manufacturers use insulated lumber, composite splines, mechanical locks, overlapping OSB panels, or other creative methods.
 Depending on the method selected, other advantages such as full nailing surfaces or increased structural strength may become available.

 Methods of manufacturing

 SIP's are most often manufactured in a traditional factory.
 Processing equipment is used to regulate pressures and heat in a uniform and consistent manner.
 There are two main processing methods which correspond to the materials used for the SIP core.
 When manufacturing a panel with a polystyrene core both pressure and heat are required to ensure the bonding glue has penetrated and set completely.
 Although a number of variations exist, in general, the foam core is first covered with an adhesive and the skin is set in place.
 The three pieces are set into a large clamping device and pressure and heat are applied.
 The three pieces must stay in the clamping device until the glue has cured.

 When manufacturing a panel with a polyurethane core pressure and heat are both generated from the expansion of the foam during the foaming process.
 The skins are set in a large clamping device which functions as a mold.
 The skins must be held apart from each other to allow the liquid polyurethane materials to flow into the device.
 Once in the device, the foam begins to rise.
 The mold/press is generally configured to withstand the heat and the pressures generated from the chemical foaming.
 The SIP is left in the mold/press to cure slightly and when removed will continue to cure for several days.

 Until recently, both of these processes required a factory setting.
 However, recent advancements have presented an alternative with SIP processing equipment that allows SIPs to be manufactured on the job-site.
-This is welcome news for builders in developing countries where the technology may be best suited to reduce greenhouse emissions and improve sustainability in housing but are unavailable.
+Builders in developing countries may benefit most, where the technology is unavailable but may be best suited to reduce greenhouse emissions and improve sustainability in housing.